bcgsc/xmatchview/README.md

 ------------------
 <pre>
 -Plot colinear blocks and sequence relationships with transparent color (alpha, supplied with -a).
--Plot the position of exons (yellow half rectangle) on the reference and query DNA segments (-e and -y arguments, optional).
+-Plot the position of exons on the reference and query DNA segments (-e and -y arguments, optional).
--Plot the position of Ns (red ticks) in query and reference sequences .
+-Plot the position of Ns in query and reference sequences.
 -Bug fixes.
 </pre>
 ---